MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 ## CONFIG.PLIST

-**Configuration**<div align="justify">A PLIST file is a settings file, also known as a `properties file`, used by MacOS applications.
+**Configuration**<div align="justify">A plist file is a settings file, also known as a properties file, used by MacOS applications.
 It contains properties and configuration settings for various programs.
-PLIST files are formatted in XML and based on Apple's Core Foundation DTD.
-OpenCore/Clover benefit `.plist` to inject MacOS preference, also an information for the application that it holds the preference settings.
+Plist files are formatted in **XML** and **based on Apple's Core Foundation DTD**.
+OpenCore/Clover benefit **.plist** to inject MacOS preference, also an information for the application that it holds the preference settings.
 Other than that, it's a markup language that shares a lot of similarities with HTML.
 This means you've got a few different data types available to you, and most of the structure revolves around keeping track of opening and closing tags.
 Besides, a plist is often used to correct problems that a user may be having with an application or devices.</div>

 <p align="center"><img width="959" alt="Screen Shot 2022-04-25 at 1 19 39 PM" src="https://user-images.githubusercontent.com/72515939/165025284-c442cf30-0099-4f94-8634-19b9877d153a.png"></div>